Changing Strategies for Shifting Consumer Demands

 Funding Sources Pinpointed for Long-Term Project Success

 As a result of the study, several short and long-term strategies were identified to help funding efforts on this project.
 Among them was the recommendation to implement a Self-Supported Municipal Improvement District (SSMID).
-SSMID funds would be used for maintenance of public spaces, marketing and promotion of the downtown district, and capital improvements.
+SSMID funds would be used for the maintenance of public spaces, marketing and promotion of the downtown district, and capital improvements.
 Additionally, it was suggested that application processes should begin for state and local funding sources.
 These programs generally require well-developed planning initiatives and matching funds.
 The establishment of these planning documents and match dollars as soon as possible assists the city in positioning Bettendorf into upcoming funding streams, which may take years to mature.